Access Requests

 • Approved — A designated approver must explicitly grant the request before access is activated.

-• Scoped — Requests are for specific roles, not blanket access.
+• Scoped — Requests target specific roles or specific SSH nodes, not blanket access.

 Request Lifecycle